 The Tableau Interface: Creating a New Sheet

-So, we’ve already connected our file to Tableau.
-Now, in this article we will be creating our first sheet.
+So, you’ve installed Tableau and wondering what to do.
+Let’s create our first sheet.
 It’s really easy to do and resembles how we create a sheet in Excel or pretty much every other spreadsheet software.
-All we have to do is click here and a new sheet will be created.
+All we have to do is click on ‘Sheet 1’:

 This is what a Tableau sheet looks like.
-We can have as many of them as we want.
-I can simply click on the little icon at the bottom and a new worksheet will be added.
-The other two icons, which are next to it are for creating a new dashboard and a new story.
+We can have as many of them as we want; simply click on the little icon at the bottom and a new worksheet will be added:

 Author’s note: If you are interested in learning more about the data science field and the career opportunities it offers, go ahead and download our free data science career guide.

 The so-called “ribbon” is the top-most menu that you see on almost all software programs.
 In this case, we have 10 different tabs on Tableau’s default ribbon: